 In recent years, Impact Clinic students have represented clients in the following typical cases:

 We litigated an issue of first impression in the Second Circuit with significant implications for international human rights and the rule of law.
-We are arguing that the Vienna Convention provides individually enforceable rights for a foreign national who was arrested in the United States to be able to communicate with his home consulate to receive assistance in his criminal defense – and that violation of the treaty permits a civil rights suit for damages.
+We are argued that the Vienna Convention provides individually enforceable rights for a foreign national who was arrested in the United States to be able to communicate with his home consulate to receive assistance in his criminal defense – and that violation of the treaty permits a civil rights suit for damages.
 This issue will likely eventually reach the Supreme Court.
 The Department of Justice, after reviewing a copy of our brief, moved to participate in our case before the Second Circuit as amicus in an attempt to counter our arguments.
 We lost the case before the Second Circuit, and teamed with O’Melveny & Myers’s Supreme Court Practice Group and Harvard Law School’s Supreme Court Clinic to file a petition for certiorari, working with now-D.C.
 Circuit Judge and potential Supreme Court nominee Sri Srinivasan.